AirBurn0/am2playground/README.md

 * Make AM2 expirience more funny, arcane, long and less torture.

 ## What it does?
 It adds new spell shapes, components, modifiers, some talents, rebalances mechanics (like Clarity - it was broken as hell, for sure.
-But don't worry, it's still can be used as a 0 mana cost exploit), adding new items and recipes, bring some compatability and integration with my other favorite mods and a lots of other staff that I'm stupidly forget to mention there (or there was some purpose for it not to be mentioned 😉)
+But don't worry, it's still can be used as a 0 mana cost exploit), adding new items and recipes, bring some compatability and integration with my other favorite mods and a lots of other stuff that I'm stupidly forget to mention there (or there was some purpose for it not to be mentioned 😉)

 ## What is this repository for?
 This repository, once again, is used for community contributing localization, creating issues and suggestions.